 From a few experiments, it was observed that the bond parameters of some molecules were not the same as what was calculated on the basis of different bond theories.
 To explain these differences, the theory of resonance came into the picture which suggested that whenever a single Lewis structure is insufficient to describe a molecule correctly, then multiple Lewis structures can be superimposed over each other to describe the molecule leading to hybrid structures with similar energy, position of nuclei, bonding and non-bonding pairs of electrons.

-Resonance structures are the multiple Lewis structures of similar energy, position of nuclei, bonding and non-bonding pair of electrons that can accurately describe a molecule.
+Resonance structures are the multiple Lewis structures of similar energy, the position of nuclei, bonding and the non-bonding pair of electrons that can accurately describe a molecule.

 They are taken as canonical structures of the hybrid molecules formed by the superimposition of multiple Lewis structures.
 The hybrid molecule alone can accurately describe the molecule.

 An indicative example – Resonance structure of SO3